 Thus, developing strategic service industries, such as research and development and education, is the key to innovation in technology.

-More diverse job opportunities
+Diverse job opportunities

+The positive impacts of deindustrialization involve a significant shift in the types of jobs available in an economy.
 Jobs in the service sector are also considered more creative, rely more on knowledge, and are less physically burdensome.
 In addition, it enables a greater degree of flexibility.
 For example, those with physical disabilities cannot work in manufacturing but may work in the service sector.

 Manufacturing activities contribute to high carbon emissions, which damage the environment.
 For example, in 2019, they accounted for about 23% of greenhouse gas emissions in the United States, some of which came from burning fossil fuels for energy.

-Relocation is a common practice and reflects efforts to specialize.
-For example, firms in developed countries specialize in services and move their production facilities to developing countries, where wages are low.
 On the other hand, developing countries spur their growth through foreign investment in the manufacturing sector, taking advantage of cheap labor.
-Thus, in the end, each country specializes in producing goods and services in which they have a comparative advantage.
+Thus, each country specializes in producing goods and services in which it has a comparative advantage.

 Specialization lowers the cost of producing goods and services.
 Finally, we can import cheaper goods from abroad instead of producing them domestically at a high cost.